-We support the Board of Taxation's recommendations in its review of the Charities Bill 2003, that 'sufficient section' be defined as one which is not 'numerically negligible' compared with the size of that part of the community to whom the purpose would be relevant.
+We support the ATO's recommendations in its review of the Charities Bill 2003, that 'sufficient section' be defined as one which is not 'numerically negligible' compared with the size of that part of the community to whom the purpose would be relevant.

-Community Foundations often give grants to small rural communities therefore it is important that the definition of 'public' or 'sufficient' not discriminate against these communities and their ability to receive support from charitable institutions or make it difficult for these communities to establish their own charitable institutions.
+We often give grants to small rural communities therefore it is important that the definition of 'public' or 'sufficient' not discriminate against these communities and their ability to receive support from charitable institutions or make it difficult for these communities to establish their own charitable institutions.